RohanMuthyala47/FPGA_Image_Haze_Removal/README.md

 ## Objectives

 - Accelerate the Dark Channel Prior based haze removal algorithm using FPGA for real-time performance.
-- Modular Verilog Implementation of each processing stage: Atmospheric Light Estimation, Transmission Estimation, Scene Recovery and Saturation Correction
+- Modular Verilog Implementation of each processing stage: Atmospheric Light Estimation, Transmission Estimation, Scene Recovery and Saturation Correction.
-- Optimize for low-latency and energy efficiency using pipelining and parallelism
+- Optimize for low-latency and energy efficiency using pipelining, parallelism and Clock Gating techniques
 - Enable deployment on embedded platforms (Zynq SoC) with AXI-stream interface.
 ---